 The University of Pittsburgh's Fellowship in Hospice and Palliative Medicine offers two options:

 The Hospice and Palliative Medicine Fellowship provides fellows a rigorous and clinically intense training experience that will prepare them for a successful palliative medicine career in the ambulatory, hospice, or hospital setting.
-We focus on both symptom assessment and management as well as communication skills with patients, families, and other health care providers.
-The 1-year fellowship program has been fully accredited through the Accreditation Council for Graduate Medical Education (ACGME).
-Depending on their level of interest and commitment, fellows in the 1-year program may also work toward obtaining a certificate in medical education through the University of Pittsburgh.
+We focus on symptom assessment and management, as well as communication skills with patients, families, and other health care providers.
+The one-year fellowship program has been fully accredited through the ACGME.
+Depending on level of interest and commitment, fellows in the one-year program may also work toward obtaining a certificate in medical education through the University of Pittsburgh.

-There are five required courses that have been designed specifically for the Palliative Care Fellowship.
+There are five required courses that have been designed specifically for the Hospice and Palliative Medicine Fellowship.
 These courses provide a fundamental knowledge base for the clinical practice of palliative care and focus on research skills relevant to studies concerning palliative care.

-Fellows in the 2-year program can choose additional elective courses, based on their individual interests and planned research program.
-Electives that suit the individual fellow's goals can be selected from courses offered by the ICRE as well as from other locations, including the Center for Bioethics and Health Law, the Graduate School of Public Health, the School of Social Work, and the School of Nursing.
+Fellows in the two-year program can choose additional elective courses, based on their individual interests and planned research program.
+Electives that suit the individual fellow's goals can be selected from courses offered by the ICRE, as well as from other locations, including the Center for Bioethics and Health Law, the Graduate School of Public Health, the School of Social Work, and the School of Nursing.

 Depending on their level of interest, fellows also have the opportunity to work on smaller projects, such as "Fast Facts," article reviews, or presentations at local or national meetings.

-The fellowship program is housed in the Section of Palliative Care and Medical Ethics and .
-We have active research programs with millions in grant support and active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.
+The fellowship program is housed in the Section of Palliative Care and Medical Ethics, and we have active research programs with millions of dollars in grant support, as well as active relationships with educators and researchers in oncology, ethics, anesthesia, and geriatrics.

 Post-residency physician fellows must meet the following criteria: